Skip to Content

 Monitoring

-# Watch real-time lifecycle events lobster tail my-agent # View recent logs lobster logs my-agent # Check resource usage lobster status my-agent
+# Watch real-time lifecycle events lobster tail my-agent # Check status lobster status my-agent

 Tips

 • Workspace persistence: Everything in /workspace and /home/agent survives hibernation.
-Install packages and configure once.
+Configure once.

 • Budget controls: Set spending limits in the dashboard to prevent runaway costs.